ChristopherBrownie/behaviorjs/README.md

 > This project is currently under development and is not meant for use at this time.

-Unstyled js components based on the philosophy of [RSJS](https://github.com/rstacruz/rsjs).
+Style-agnostic, accessible, fully functional js components based on the philosophy of [RSJS](https://github.com/rstacruz/rsjs).
-Accessible and fully functional advanced components by just utilizing HTML attributes.
-These components are completely style-agnostic so they they look and feel like they belong anywhere.

--   If you're using React or Vue, we recommend [Headless UI](https://headlessui.com) as an alternative.
+-   If you're using React or Vue, we recommend something like [Headless UI](https://headlessui.com) as an alternative.
 -   If you'd like basic styles out of the box, [Bootstrap](https://getbootstrap.com) is a great place to start.

 > The following serves as a running to do list and will be updated with documentation later on.